mid.importance()

 - data

-a data frame containing the observations to be used to calculate the MID importance.
+a data frame containing the observations to calculate the importance.
 If

 NULL